sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

 ## The story

-I've been playing with linux for many years now, like any typical user, I started with user friendly distributions, first Mandriva, then Ubuntu, then Mandriva again, then OpenSUSE, CentOS, Fedora, Arch Linux and now Manjaro, which is built on top of Arch and has a ready to use Net Edition.
+I've been playing with linux for many years now.
+Like any typical user, I started with user friendly distributions, first Mandriva, then Ubuntu, then Mandriva again, then OpenSUSE, CentOS, Fedora, Arch Linux and now Manjaro, which is built on top of Arch and has a ready to use Net Edition.
 Just what I